mageta/vcs_query/README.md

 What does it do?
 ----------------

-This scripts parses all VCards in the directory given with `-d` and prints them in a format that is usable as `$query-command` in mutt.
+This scripts parses all vCards in the directory given with `-d` and prints them in a format that is usable as `$query-command` in mutt.

 The first non-option argument is interpreted as a pattern to filter the